ferrocene/ferrocene/ferrocene/doc/core-certification/src/norm-mapping.rst

 We diverge from the V-Model, because we are certifying an existing project, not developing the code from scratch.

-To explain it in V-model-terms: The Rust project, who is maintaining the upstream libcore, performs the requirement specification, the software architecture, the software design, the module design and the coding.
+To explain it in V-model-terms: The Rust project, who is maintaining the upstream core library, performs the requirement specification, the software architecture, the software design, the module design and the coding.
 Ferrous Systems, consumes the output of those activities from upstream and performs module testing, integration testing, and validation testing on the code received from upstream pull requests.

 7.1.2.7
 ~~~~~~~